an abstract photo of a curved building with a blue sky in the background

 a man sitting at a table writing on a piece of paper

-CHOOSE A MOST CHERISHED MOMENT.
-DOWNLOAD THE CHECKLIST TO GUIDE THE FOCUS OF YOUR ESSAY.
+FOCUS ON A MOST CHERISHED MOMENT.
+DO A BRAINSTORMING TO GUIDE THE SUBJECT OF YOUR ESSAY.

 person writing on a book